45Drives/cephgeorep/README.md

 # cephgeorep
 Ceph File System Remote Sync Daemon
-For use with a Ceph file server to trickle files to a remote backup server - i.e. georeplicate your Ceph fs.
+For use with a distributed Ceph File System cluster to georeplicate files to a remote backup server.
+This daemon takes advantage of Ceph's `rctime` directory attribute, which is the value of the highest `mtime` of all the files below a given directory tree.
+Using this attribute, it selectively recurses only into directory tree branches with modified files - instead of wasting time accessing every branch.

 ## Prerequisites
 You must have a Ceph file system. `rsync` must be installed on both the local system and the remote backup.
 You must also set up passwordless SSH from your sender (local) to your receiver (remote backup) with a public/private key pair to allow rsync to send your files without prompting for a password.
-For compilation, boost dev libraries are needed.
+For compilation, boost development libraries are needed.
 The binary provided is statically linked, so the server does not need boost to run the daemon.

 ## Installation Instructions
 Download the provided binary and move it to /usr/bin/ as cephfssyncd.
 Place cephfssyncd.service in /etc/systemd/system/.
 Run `systemctl enable cephfssyncd` to enable daemon startup at boot.
 A default configuration file will be created by the daemon at /etc/ceph/cephfssyncd.conf, which must be edited to add the sender sync directory, receiver host, and receiver directory.